-Fence Post TIPS Just Below
+Fence Post TIPS

-- Posts must be deep in soil to resist wind pressure
+- Posts must resist wind pressure

 - Set posts in crushed gravel instead of concrete